Silent vāv: Historical development

 The silent vāv occurs only in words of Iranian origin, and is not present in any Turkic or Arabic loanwords that entered the language.
-Words in Middle Persian containing the labialized voiceless velar fricative [xʷ] preceding a long vowel developed such that the sound underwent delabialization and simply became the voiceless velar fricative [x].
-In cases where it preceded the short near-open front unrounded vowel [æ] it delabialized and took on the sound of the close-mid back rounded vowel [o], evolving from [xʷæ] to [xo].
+Words in Middle Persian containing the labialised voiceless velar fricative [xʷ] preceding a long vowel developed such that the sound underwent delabialization and simply became the voiceless velar fricative [x].
+In cases where it preceded the short near-open front unrounded vowel [æ] it delabialised and took on the sound of the close-mid back rounded vowel [o], evolving from [xʷæ] to [xo].
 Despite this, the written language continues to reflect the old standards of pronunciation, hence the silent vāv remains written.
 These linguistic evolutions did not take place in certain areas of Greater Iran, and thus certain dialects do not have the silent vāv as a feature.